kontena/kontena/docs/core-concepts/networking.md

 ### Kontena Load Balancer

 The [Kontena Load Balancer](https://kontena.io/docs/using-kontena/loadbalancer) can also be used to publish services, providing TCP and HTTP load-balancing of multiple Service Container backends with dynamic configuration as services are started, scaled and stopped.
-The Public network address of any Host Node running the load balancer service can be used by external clients to connect to the load-balanced service containers.
+The public network address of any Host Node running the load balancer service can be used by external clients to connect to the load-balanced service containers.
+The Kontena Load Balancer should be deployed to nodes having known public network addresses, using either `kontena.yml` `affinity` conditions, or using `deploy: strategy: daemon` to deploy the LB on all nodes.
+The public network address of the nodes running the LB service can then be configured within any external services used for request routing, such as a DNS server.

 Kontena Services can be linked to any [Kontena Load Balancer](https://kontena.io/docs/using-kontena/loadbalancer) service (services using the `kontena/lb` image) within the same Grid.
 The Kontena Master will generate `io.kontena.load_balancer.*` labels for each such linked Service Container.